-When it comes to choosing an Amazon seller accounting software, Xero and QuickBooks are probably the best and most popular options for Amazon Sellers.
-Xero and QuickBooks are both beautiful products and well-known in the e-commerce space.
+When it comes to choosing an Amazon seller accounting software, Xero and QuickBooks are the two most popular options.
+In our comparison between Xero vs. QuickBooks, we break it down based on the following:

 Xero, on the other hand, gives users the freedom to set a reminder schedule to make them stay on top of their income and expenses.